collinbarrett/FilterLists/README.md

 #### stale.json
 Lists that are no longer actively maintained.
 Archived for posterity.
 ### json-schema
-The json-schema.org specification for each of the five list types contained in json-data.
+The [JSON Schema](http://json-schema.org/) specification for each of the five list types contained in json-data.
 When contributing, please consult the schema files.